2009 United States gubernatorial elections

-Due to the passage of Senate Legislative Initiative 16-11, this was the last year in the Commonwealth of the Northern Mariana Islands in which a gubernatorial election occurred on a pre-midterm, off-year election year, as the next gubernatorial election would be in 2014.
+Due to the passage of Senate Legislative Initiative 16–11, this was the last year in the Commonwealth of the Northern Mariana Islands in which a gubernatorial election occurred on a pre-midterm, off-year election year, as the next gubernatorial election would be in 2014.

 The Democrats held 28 governorships, while the Republicans held 22.
 In this election, both U.S. governorships up for election were held by Democrats, while the governorship of the Northern Mariana Islands was held by the Covenant Party.
+This is also the last election in which the Democrats held a majority of governorships nationwide.
+In New Jersey, incumbent governor Jon Corzine ran for re-election on a second term, but was lost by Republican challenger, former United States Attorney for the District of New Jersey Chris Christie.
+In Virginia, incumbent Tim Kaine, who was term-limited and was succeeded by Bob McDonnell.

+Election predictions

+Several sites and individuals publish predictions of competitive seats.
+These predictions look at factors such as the strength of the incumbent (if the incumbent is running for re-election), the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
+The predictions assign ratings to each state, with the rating indicating the predicted advantage that a party has in winning that seat.